Residence Projects

 Thunderbird repairs project

-Repairs began in May 2024 in the 2000 block, with repairs in the 4000 and 5000 blocks planned for summer 2025, and in the 1000 and 3000 blocks in summer 2026, at which time some follow-up work in the 2000 block is also anticipated.
+Repairs began in May 2024 in the 2000 block (Monashee), with repairs in the 4000 block (Coast) and 5000 block (Hazelton) taking place in summer 2025.
+Repairs in the 1000 block (Cassiar) and the 3000 block (Selkirk) are proceeding in summer 2026.
+Additional repair work in the 2000 block (Monashee) is planned for summer 2027.

 Future projects